 For Type I, Type II, Enhanced Type II and Further Enhanced Type II Port Selection CSI feedback on PUSCH, a CSI report comprises of two parts.
 Part 1 has a fixed payload size and is used to identify the number of information bits in Part 2.
 Part 1 shall be transmitted in its entirety before Part 2.

 - For Type I CSI feedback, Part 1 contains RI (if reported), CRI (if reported), CQI for the first codeword (if reported).
 Part 2 contains PMI (if reported), LI (if reported) and contains the CQI for the second codeword (if reported) when RI is larger than 4.
 For a CSI-ReportConfig configured with codebookType set to 'typeI-SinglePanel' and the corresponding CSI-RS Resource Set for channel measurement configured with two Resource Groups and N Resource Pairs, Part 1 contains RI(s), CRI(s), CQI(s) for the first codeword and is zero padded to a fixed payload size (if needed).
+Part 2 contains the CQI(s) for the second codeword (if reported) when RI is larger than 4, LIs (if reported) and PMI(s).
+For a CSI-ReportConfig that contains a list of sub-configurations, for Type I CSI feedback for one or more of the sub-configurations, Part 1 contains corresponding RI(s) (if reported), CRI(s) (if reported), CQI(s) for the first codeword (if reported) and is zero padded to a fixed payload size (if needed).
+Part 2 contains the corresponding CQI(s) for the second codeword (if reported) when RI is larger than 4, LIs (if reported) and PMI(s).

-Part 2 contains the CQI(s) for the second codeword (if reported) when RI is larger than 4, LIs (if reported) and PMI(s). - For Type II CSI feedback, Part 1 contains RI (if reported), CQI, and an indication of the number of non-zero wideband amplitude coefficients per layer for the Type II CSI (see Clause 5.2.2.2.3).
+- For Type II CSI feedback, Part 1 contains RI (if reported), CQI, and an indication of the number of non-zero wideband amplitude coefficients per layer for the Type II CSI (see Clause 5.2.2.2.3).
 The fields of Part 1 – RI (if reported), CQI, and the indication of the number of non-zero wideband amplitude coefficients for each layer – are separately encoded.
 Part 2 contains the PMI and LI (if reported) of the Type II CSI.
 The elements of i1,4,l, i2,1,l (if reported) and i2,2,l (if reported) are reported in the increasing order of their indices, i=0,1,…, 2L-1, where the element of the lowest index is mapped to the most significant bits and the element of the highest index is mapped to the least significant bits.
 Part 1 and 2 are separately encoded.

 - For Enhanced Type II CSI feedback (see Clause 5.2.2.2.5) and Further Enhanced Type II Port Selection CSI feedback (see Clause 5.2.2.2.7), Part 1 contains RI (if reported), CQI, and an indication of the overall number of non-zero amplitude coefficients across layers.
 The fields of Part 1 – RI (if reported), CQI, and the indication of the overall number of non-zero amplitude coefficients across layers – are separately encoded.
 Part 2 contains the PMI of the Enhanced Type II or Further Enhanced Type II Port Selection CSI.
 Part 1 and 2 are separately encoded.